THE CALENDAR OF GOD

 Greetings Mr N,

-be seen, that is absolutely correct.
+Sorry to bother you again and I really don't want to be contentious, but if you don't mind, I'd like to present the following points.
+When you say that the new moon is in the sky during the day, but cannot be seen, that is absolutely correct.
 To quote an internet source: "At the astronomical new moon (conjunction), the moon is positioned between the sun and the earth, and cannot be seen at all.
 After a day or so, the moon has moved slightly out of the almost direct line between sun and earth and so the sun illuminates a slight crescent of the moon.
 This however cannot be observed during the day either, because of the sun's light, until sunset, when for a short period of time this crescent is visible from earth, until the earth's ongoing rotation spins the observer away from the moon, which is moonset.
 No moon is visible for the rest of that night at this early stage of the lunar cycle, as the moon is still positioned between the earth and the sun, not on the dark side of the earth where it is night time"

-Following are a number of quotes (only one reproduced here, as this is so obvious) to show the time of visibility of the new moon.
+Following are a number of quotes (only one reproduced here, as this point is so obvious) to show the time of visibility of the new moon.

 All the very best,